A statistical test for network similarity: Methods

 \subsection{All-pairs distance}

-Our analysis begins with a transformation of each graph being compared into an all-pairs (Jaccard) distance matrix.
+As described in our earlier work \cite{StatSim2023}, our analysis begins with a transformation of each graph being compared into an all-pairs Jaccard distance matrix.
 For each pair of vertices in a given graph we compute the following distances.

 In the general (and undirected) case, the Jaccard distance separating two vertices $i$ and $j$ is defined as

 These distances are then recorded into a $\vert V \vert \times \vert V \vert$ hollow and symmetric matrix $Z = \left[ \zeta_{ij} \right]$, where $\zeta_{ij} = \zeta_{ji}$ and $\zeta_{ii} = 0, \, \forall i,j$.
 Here, $a_i \, (a_j)$ represents the set of all vertices with which vertex $i \, (j)$ shares an edge.
 The ratio $\sigma_{ij}$ is the well known Jaccard similarity.
 The Jaccard distance ($\zeta_{ij}$) is its complement.